Cheetahs at KNP: Villagers fear land acquisition, human-animal conflict | Law-Order

 - India

-Some people are, however, optimistic that once the KNP becomes famous for its new entrants, increased tourist footfall will create jobs.
+Some people are, however, optimistic that once the Kuno National Park (KNP) becomes famous for its new entrants, increased tourist footfall will create jobs.

 ''What will happen to my small food outlet when remaining four-five villages are shifted for the park?
 We are already affected financially because of the relocation of 25 villages for the Kuno Park over the last 15 years,'' said Radheshyam Yadav, a vendor selling snacks and tea on Sheopur-Shivpuri road, speaking to PTI.